-Day 4 Varna - KmetovtsiYou're heading to Kmetovtsi for an overnight stay, and on the way you'll pack in plenty of sightseeing.
+You're heading to Veliko Tarnovo, a town in the Balkan Mountains, and on the way, you'll pack in plenty of sightseeing.
 Your first stop is Madara, where you'll see the impressive Madara Horseman.
 This early medieval rock relief is carved into a plateau and depicts a horseman trailed by a running dog, with a lion crushed beneath the horse's hooves.
 The sculpture was created in the 7th century more than 20 metres up a 100-metre-high cliff and is one of Bulgaria's most famous monuments.

 Later we'll journey through the spectacular Shipka Pass, which winds through mountainous terrain, on our way to a rose-oil distillery.
 The damask rose, or Bulgarian rose, has a deep and intense scent, and the country is one of the top producers of rose oil.
 This highly prized commodity is used to make some of the world's most famous and expensive perfumes - to make just 1kg of oil it takes three tonnes of petals.
 This is why rose oil is known as 'liquid gold'.
-You'll see just how it is produced on your tour and you'll even get to sample products including rose water and rose and lavender oil.
+You'll see how it is produced on your tour and will even get to sample products including rose water and rose and lavender oil.
 Next, we'll head to Kazanlak to see a Thracian tomb dating back to the 4th century BC.

 Day 8 Sofia - UK